dampage/DeepLearningCodes/README.md

 # DeepLearningCodes
-Deep Learning Test Codes Can be Used in Teaching
+Deep Learning Test Codes That Can be Used in Teaching